thejimbirch/catsinmyyard/wp-content/plugins/advanced-responsive-video-embedder/README.txt

 * New: 4players.de support.
 * New: Added parameter input to the shortcode dialog.
 * Improved: Default options are no longer stored in the database.
-* Improved: Transparency fade animation thumbnail hover.
+* Improved: Transparency fade animation on thumbnail hover.
-* Improved: No more ungly URL hash (#arve-load-video) after clicking links.
+* Improved: No more ugly URL hash (#arve-load-video) after clicking links.
 * Improved: Dropped IE 8 support for Lazyload mode.
 * Improved: Lots of code improvements.